GiLifshitz/Baby_sensor/README.md

 - ESP32 Unit 1 (Bear):
 Humidity and Temperature Sensor (SHT31):
 Wiring Instructions:
-* Connect the sensor’s VCC to ESP32 3V3.
+Connect the sensor’s VCC to ESP32 3V3.
-* Connect the sensor’s GND to ESP32 GND.
+Connect the sensor’s GND to ESP32 GND.
-* Connect the sensor’s SDA to ESP32 GPIO 21.
+Connect the sensor’s SDA to ESP32 GPIO 21.
-* Connect the sensor’s SCL to ESP32 GPIO 22.
+Connect the sensor’s SCL to ESP32 GPIO 22.

 - ESP32 Unit 2 (Mattress):
 Gyroscope (MPU6050):
 Wiring Instructions:
-* Connect the gyroscope’s VCC to ESP32 3V3.
+Connect the gyroscope’s VCC to ESP32 3V3.
-* Connect the gyroscope’s GND to ESP32 GND.
+Connect the gyroscope’s GND to ESP32 GND.
-* Connect the gyroscope’s SDA to ESP32 GPIO 21.
+Connect the gyroscope’s SDA to ESP32 GPIO 21.
-* Connect the gyroscope’s SCL to ESP32 GPIO 22.
+Connect the gyroscope’s SCL to ESP32 GPIO 22.

 - ESP32 Unit 3 (Parents):
-LED Screen (OLED), red and green LED lights:
+LED Screen (OLED) and green LED lights:
 Wiring Instructions:
-* Connect the OLED’s VCC to ESP32 3V3.
+Connect the OLED’s VCC to ESP32 3V3.
-* Connect the OLED’s GND to ESP32 GND.
+Connect the OLED’s GND to ESP32 GND.
-* Connect the OLED’s SCK to ESP32 SCK.
+Connect the OLED’s SCK to ESP32 SCK.
-* Connect the OLED’s SDA to ESP32 SDA.
-* connect Red LED's short leg to A4.**?**
-* connect green LED's short leg to D10.**?**
-* connect each LED's long leg to a 330 ohm resistor.
-* connect both leg to ESP32 GND.**?**
+Connect the OLED’s SDA to ESP32 SDA. connect green LED's long leg to A4. connect green LED's short leg to a 330 ohm resistor. connect the second leg of the resistor to ESP32 GND.

 Detailed Diagrams:
 For detailed diagrams images, visit the Images Repository.  **Add link**